petershin/liferay-learn/docs/commerce/latest/en/creating-store-content/using-web-experience-management/enabling-commerce-products-as-related-assets.md

 Execute a reindex to ensure that the Related Assets are populated in the filter.

 1. Navigate to the _Control Panel_ &rarr; _Configuration_ &rarr; _Search_.
-1. Click _Execute_ next to Reindex all search indexes.
+1. Click _Reindex_ next to All Search Indexes.

 ## Verify the Availability of Commerce Products